Jessicka (singer): Curator

 Addams has curated two different art shows under the name Dark Dark Science.
 The first was a joint exhibit with friend and fellow artist Lindsey Way on November 13, 2010, collectively entitled 'Smile Even if it Hurts'.
 The second show ran from August 4 to August 28, 2012, and was titled 'MiXTAPE'.
 Artists were asked to pick a song and create art inspired by that song.
 24 artists participated in the show including Mark Ryden, Frances Bean Cobain, Camille Rose Garcia, Fairuza Balk, Aaron Smith, and Tara McPherson.
 The eclectic mix of songs chosen were featured for digital download on iTunes.

 Personal life

 Addams is bisexual.
 On February 14, 2006, while on a break from touring, she and Scarling colleague Christian Hejnal got engaged.
 Their wedding took place on October 13, 2007, at the Oviatt Penthouse in Los Angeles, and was attended by numerous celebrities.
 The couple changed their surname to Addams.

 On October 20, 2017, Addams wrote a Facebook post accusing her ex-boyfriend Twiggy Ramirez, bassist of Marilyn Manson, of raping her while they were a couple in the 1990s; she also accused him of subjecting her to domestic violence and emotional abuse.

 On October 24, 2017, Marilyn Manson tweeted on Twitter that the band had parted ways with Ramirez following allegations of sexual misconduct made against him, and announced that there would be a replacement for the upcoming tour.
+Ramirez issued a statement following the allegations: "I have only recently been made aware of these allegations from over 20 years ago.
+I do not condone non-consensual sex of any kind.
+I will be taking some time to spend with my family and focus on maintaining my several years of sobriety.
+If I have caused anyone pain I apologize and truly regret it."